 Personal Income tax can also apply to agricultural profit.
 These include gain or profit from the use of the land for agricultural purposes or from livestock.

 This income tax also applies to employment.
 It doesn’t matter if the employer is not based in the country.
-For instance, the gain or profit from any employment exercised in Nigeria is derived from Nigeria even if the gains or profits from the employment may not be received in Nigeria.
+If you are curious, click the link for an instance where, the gain or profit from any employment exercised in Nigeria is derived from Nigeria even if the gains or profits from the employment may not be received in Nigeria.

 #12 How does PIT apply Nigerian dividends or shares?

-Usually, the income from a dividend distributed by a Nigerian company is tax deductible and this is calculated as the gross amount of that dividend prior to payment.
+Usually, I have to check my pan status regularly to ensure that I have the right codes active.
+Then the income from a dividend distributed by a Nigerian company is tax deductible and this is calculated as the gross amount of that dividend prior to payment.

 For individuals, this means that tax imposed on the profits of the companies is the income from a dividend accrued to the individual who is a shareholder in the company in proportion to his share in the ordinary capital at the relevant time.